-These are not so easy when working only with dry coloured pencil points, although some techniques for doing this are described on this site, such as using powdered pencil pigment or utilising a pad of felt to rub colour into the surface of the paper from a similar "paper palette' as used in the following demonstration.
+These are not so easy when working only with dry coloured pencil points, although we describe some techniques for doing this on this other pages of the site, such as using powdered pencil pigment or utilising a pad of felt to rub colour into the surface of the paper from a similar "paper palette' as used in the following demonstration.

-Your picture can be produced entirely with watercolour pencils (aquarelles) as illustrated in this mini tutorial.
+You can produce a picture entirely with watercolour pencils (aquarelles) as illustrated in this mini tutorial.
 Or you can create the background in this way and then complete your project using dry coloured pencil on top.

-This picture was entirely invented in Peter's head and not worked from a reference photo so the composition was worked out at the same time as the painting (at the end you will see why that may not have been a great idea).
+Peter invented this picture entirely from his head and did not use a reference photo.
+He worked out the composition at the same time as the painting (at the end you will see why that may not have been a great idea).

 I will let Peter tell the story in his own words.